-- I outlined a theory of media experience based on a match between semiotic tradition and current neuro-cognitive studies in Eugeni, 2010. - 24. "[...]
+- 23. I outlined a theory of media experience based on a match between semiotic tradition and current neuro-cognitive studies in Eugeni, 2010. - 24. "[...]
 The (minimal or core) self possesses experiential reality, and is in fact identified with the first personal appearance of the experiential phenomena.
 At its most primitive, self-experience is simply a question of being pre-reflectively aware of one's own consciousness. [...]
 This is what makes experience subjective.
 Although there are different types of experiences (smelling hay, seeing a sunset, touching an ice cube, etc.), and although there are different types of experiential givenness (perceptual, imaginative, and recollective, etc.), there are common features as well.
 One such common feature is the quality of mineness.
-With the possible exception of certain pathological states [...], experiences that I live through in the first-person perspective are my experiences. [...]
-Phenomenal consciousness consequently entails a primitive form of self-referentiality or for-meness".
+With the possible exception of certain pathological states [...]
+Phenomenal consciousness consequently entails a primitive form of self-referentiality or for-menessw.
 Gallagher and Zahavi, 2008: 204; see in general 197-215.